Northumberland—Quinte West (federal electoral district): History

 The electoral district was created in 2003: 86.1% of the riding came from Northumberland riding and 13.9% from Prince Edward—Hastings riding.

-Federal Electoral Redistribution
+Federal electoral redistribution

 Following the passage of the Fair Representation Act on December 16, 2011, an additional 30 seats were added to the Canadian House of Commons.

 The boundary changes first proposed for Northumberland—Quinte West would have seen significant changes to the riding.
 The County of Northumberland, while still composing a majority of the riding, was to not be reflected in the new name.
 Instead, the new electoral district was to be called Prince Edward-Quinte West.
 Furthermore, the town of Cobourg, township of Hamilton, and municipality of Port Hope was to be transferred to the new riding of Kawartha Lakes-Port Hope-Cobourg.
 Under the proposed riding changes, Northumberland County would have been split into two separate ridings.
 The Federal Electoral Boundaries Commission for Ontario defined the proposed boundaries of Prince Edward-Quinte West as consisting of: